 Greenwood School, a Waldorf-inspired K–8 school in suburban Mill Valley, California, has created its own variation.
 For a full day every week, students "get away from the confinement of chairs and desks and into nature's amazing classroom."
 Classes might be held in a redwood grove, a nature education center, or on a local farm.
 Any part of the curriculum can be adapted for Nature Day: fairy tales and folklore, poetry, biodegradable art projects, social and cultural history, physical education, organic chemistry, local and world citizenship.

 A key to the Greenwood approach is a curricular progression adapted to children's intellectual and emotional development.
 Classes at lower grades emphasize the sense of wonder from which kinship with the Earth can grow.
 Upper grades add intellectual rigor, scientific observation, practical applications of ecological principles, and environmental projects that serve the larger community.
 The progression also moves outward geographically and socially: from students' knowing their home place by exploring sites within walking distance; to learning about local agriculture, planetary ecology, and astronomy; to grappling with the challenges facing citizens of the world.

 Physical, Mental, and Social Benefits

 All this time outdoors, including commitments to getting outside regardless of the weather, is paying off, in some expected and some unexpected ways.
-The Children & Nature Network recently posted its fourth volume of research on the physical, mental, and social benefits of contact with nature.
-(View this volume) Students in a study of Scandinavian programs where they spent 60 to 70 percent of their time outdoors suffered 80 percent fewer infectious diseases than children in indoor programs.
+The Children & Nature Network has issued volumes of research on the physical, mental, and social benefits of contact with nature.
+Students in a study of Scandinavian programs where they spent 60 to 70 percent of their time outdoors suffered 80 percent fewer infectious diseases than children in indoor programs.
 Ophthalmology studies suggest that children who spend more time outdoors are less prone to astigmatism.